 Since President Correa's January 15, 2007 inauguration, his administration has focused primarily on exacting electoral and governmental reforms, which would result in the creation of a Constitutional Assembly and eventual re-writing of the Ecuador Constitution.
-These reforms are being met with varying levels of opposition from Congress and other vested interests.
+On September 30, 2007, the Constitutional Assembly elections were held in which President Correa's electoral party successfully had elected a majority of the members of the Constitutional Assembly.
+Consequently, it appears that President Correa's Administration is firmly in control of the elected government of Ecuador.